mabedk/AP2017/mini_ex6/README.md

 <h4>Programme Rules</h4>
 1. The circles are created at a random location each time programme is run.
+2. Every time the programme runs through draw, the circles' width and height gets bigger by 1.
-2. The circles' height starts at 20 but the windowHeight is then substracted.
+3. The circles' height starts at 20 but the windowHeight is then substracted - this is what makes the circles look different than actual circles when programme is run.
-3. When the circles
+4. When the circles' width is bigger than or equal to 2000 they get smaller and if the width is smaller than or equal to 2 they get bigger.